wabkia/airsonic-docs/install/example/freebsd_freenas.md

 With Tomcat installed, we can begin configuring it to suit our needs.

-We will utilize the "built-in" nature of installing from pkg and add a few lines to our *rc.conf* file using the sysrc utility.
+We will use the "built-in" nature of installing from pkg and add a few lines to our *rc.conf* file using the sysrc utility.
 ```
 # sysrc tomcat85_enable=YES